EDIorg/EMLassemblyline/documentation/instructions.md

 **NOTE: Make sure all your metadata templates and associated data files are closed. `make_eml` will fail if these files are open.**

-1. **path** A path to the dataset working directory.
+1. **path** (character) A path to the directory containing the completed metadata templates.
+Data files can also be stored at this path.
+2. **data.path** (character) A path to the directory containing the data entities described by the metadata templates.
+Default is set to path.
+3. **eml.path** (character) A path to the directory where the EML will be writtn.
+Default is set to path.
-2. **dataset.title** A character string specifying the title for your dataset.
+4. **dataset.title** (character) The title for your data package.
 Be descriptive (more than 5 words).
-We recommend the following format: `Project name: Broad description: Time span` (e.g. "GLEON: Long term lake chloride concentrations from North America and Europe: 1940-2016").
+We recommend the following format: Project name: Broad description: Time span (e.g. "GLEON: Long term lake chloride concentrations from North America and Europe: 1940-2016").
-3. **data.files** A list of character strings specifying the names of the data files of your dataset.
+5. **data.files** (character) A vector of character strings specifying the names of your data files (e.g. data.files = c("lake_chloride_concentrations.csv", "lake_characteristics.csv")).
-4. **data.files.description** A list of character strings briefly describing the data files listed in the data.files argument and in the same order as listed in the data.files argument.
+6. **data.files.description** (character) A vector of character strings briefly describing the data files listed in the data.files argument and in the same order as listed in the data.files argument (e.g. data.files.description = c("Chloride concentration data.", "Climate, road density, and impervious surface data."))
-5. **data.files.quote.character** A list of character strings defining the quote characters used in your data files and in the same order as listed in the data.files argument.
-If the quote character is a quotation, then enter `"\""`.
-If the quote character is an apostrophe, then enter `"\'"`.
-If there is no quote character then don't use this argument when running `make_eml`.
+7. **data.files.quote.character** (character) A vector of character strings defining the quote characters used in your data files and in the same order as listed in the data.files argument.
+This argument is required only if your data contain quotations.
+If the quote character is a quotation, then enter "\\"".
+If the quote character is an apostrophe, then enter "\\'".
+Example: data.files.quote.character = c("\\"", "\\"").
-6. **data.files.url** A character string specifying the URL of where your data tables are stored on a publicly accessible server (i.e. does not require user ID or password).
+8. **data.files.url** (character) The URL of where your data tables are stored on a publicly accessible server (i.e. does not require user ID or password).
+This argument is required only if your data are accessible from a publicly accesible URL.
 The EDI data repository software, PASTA+, will use this to upload your data into the repository.
-If you will be manually uploading your data tables, then don't use this argument when running `make_eml`.
+If you will be manually uploading your data tables, then don't use this argument.
+Example: data.files.url = "https://lter.limnology.wisc.edu/sites/default/files/data/gleon_chloride".
-7. **zip.dir** A list of character strings specifying the names of the zip directories of your dataset.
-Only required if documenting a .zip directory.
+9. **zip.dir** (character) A vector of character strings listing the .zip directories of your dataset.
-8. **zip.dir.description** A list of character strings briefly describing the zip directories listed in the zip.dir argument and in the same order as listed in the zip.dir argument.
-Only required if documenting a .zip directory.
+10. **zip.dir.description** (character) A vector of character strings briefly describing the contents of any .zip directory present in the working directory.
-7. **temporal.coverage** A list of character strings specifying the beginning and ending dates of your dataset.
-Use the format `YYYY-MM-DD`.
+11. **temporal.coverage** (character) A vector of character strings specifying the beginning and ending dates of your dataset.
+Use the format YYYY-MM-DD.
-8. **geographic.coordinates** A list of character strings specifying the spatial bounding coordinates of your dataset in decimal degrees.
-The list must follow this order: "North", "East", "South", "West".
-Longitudes west of the prime meridian and latitudes south of the equator are prefixed with a minus sign (i.e. dash -).
+12. **geographic.coordinates** (character) A vector of character strings specifying the spatial bounding coordinates of your dataset in decimal degrees.
+This argument is not required if you are supplying bounding coordinates in the bounding_boxes.txt template file.
+The list must follow this order: North, East, South, West.
+Longitudes West of the prime meridian and latitudes South of the equator are prefixed with a minus sign (i.e. dash -).
 If you don't have an area, but rather a point.
-Repeat the latitude value for North and South, and repeat the longitude value for East and West.
+Repeat the latitude value for North and South, and repeat the longitude value for East and West (e.g. geographic.coordinates = c('28.38', '-119.95', '28.38', '-119.95)).
-9. **geographic.description** A character string describing the geographic coverage of your dataset.
+13. **geographic.description** (character) A description of the geographic coverage of your dataset.
+Don't use this argument if you are supplying geographic.coordinates in the bounding_boxes.txt template file.
+Example: "North America and Europe".
-10. **maintenance.description** A character string specifying whether data collection for this dataset is "ongoing" or "completed".
+14. **maintenance.description** (character) A description of whether data collection for this dataset is "ongoing" or "completed".
-11. **user.id** A character string, or list of character strings, specifying your user ID for the EDI data repository.
-The user.id controls editing access to the data package.
-If you do not have one, contact EDI (info@environmentaldatainitiative.org) to obtain one.
-Otherwise do not use this argument when running 'make_eml'.
+15. **user.id** (character) A vector of character strings, specifying your user ID for the EDI data repository.
+The user.id controls editing access to your data package.
+If you do not have one, contact EDI (info@@environmentaldatainitiative.org) to obtain one.
+In the meantime do not use this argument when running `make_eml`.
-12. **affiliation** A character string, or list of character strings, specifying the affiliation of user.ids.
-In a list, the affiliations must follow the same order of the corresponding values listed under user.id.
+16. **affiliation** (character) A vector of character strings, specifying the affiliation of your user ID.
+In a list, the associations must follow the same order of the corresponding values listed under user.id.
 This is the affiliation used when logging in to the EDI Data Portal and can be: "LTER" or "EDI".
-If you don't have a user.id then do not use this argument when running 'make_eml'.
+If you don't have a user.id then do not use this argument when running `make_eml`.
-13. **package.id** A character string specifying the package ID for your data package.
-If you don't have a package ID, then don't use this argument when running `make_eml`.
-A non-input package ID defaults to "edi.101.1".
+17. **package.id** (character) The ID of your data package.
+A missing package ID defaults to \emph{edi.101.1}.
+A package ID must contain the scope, package number, and revision number (e.g. 'edi.101.1').

 ```
 # View documentation for this function